 - Elevate your upper body and raise your arms upwards.

-- In the final pose, your right thigh should be parallel to the ground.
+- Your right thigh should be parallel to the ground in the final pose.
 Your arms must be parallel to one another, with both palms facing one another.

 - Engage your core throughout the asana while stretching your back and arms adequately.